Death Valley National Park is one of extremes.

 Extending your Death Valley Itinerary: Day 3 (Optional)

-If you have an extra day, enjoy the Racetrack Playa.
+If you have more than 2 days in Death Valley National Park, enjoy the Racetrack Playa.
 It is only accessible by four-wheel-drive vehicles and with all-day adventure tours.

 Personally, I only recommend going with a tour unless you are highly experience with 4-wheel drive cars, rough roads, and changing a tire if necessary… towing out here costs $2,000!
 So in my book, paying a little extra for an adventure tour is a safe bet.